 Contributors and Detractors

-On a country basis, the top three contributors to relative performance were Singapore, South Korea and China/Hong Kong due to stock selection.
-The top three detractors were India due to stock selection, the U.S. and Netherlands due to an off-benchmark allocation.
+On a country basis, the top three contributors to relative performance were India and Singapore due to stock selection and the U.S. due to an off-benchmark allocation.
+The top three detractors were Taiwan and South Korea due to stock selection and China/Hong Kong due to an underweight allocation.

 Outlook